yeenbean/boxer/README.md

+> # 🚨 DO NOT USE BOXER AT THIS TIME.
+> If you use Docker Engine instead of Docker Desktop, Boxer **will** mess up your filesystem permissions!
+Unless you run macOS, **please refrain from using Boxer at this time.**
+>
+> Boxer needs a complete rewrite to mitigate gotchas with Docker Engine.
+At this time, I'm not sure what that would look like.
+Personally, I use this tool daily, so the rewrite will happen.
+I just unfortunately cannot gauge the timeframe for that.

 # 🥊 Boxer

 Instantly launch an ephemeral Docker container from your terminal with just one function in your `.bashrc` or `.zshrc` file.